Edge (video game): Reception

 Edge won the Milthon Award for Best Mobile Game at The Paris Game Festival in 2008, and the "Excellence in Gameplay" and "Operator's Choice Award" categories at the 5th International Mobile Gaming Awards.
 Edge was nominated for "IGF Mobile Best Game", "Audio Achievement" and "Best iPhone Game" at the 2009 Independent Games Festival.
 The game was included in Edge magazine's top iPhone games as of 2011, and was featured in the 2010 edition of 1001 Video Games You Must Play Before You Die.

 The game was well received by critics, albeit to different degrees based on the platform.
 The PC release received a 74/100 score from Metacritic, based on 12 reviews.
 The Wii U release of the game received a 79/100 score from Metacritic, out of 9 reviews.
 Multiple reviewers praised the game's minimalist aesthetics, lively level design, and soundtrack.
 Kotaku and Slide to Play compared its level designs to that of Marble Madness, and Bonnie Eisenman of 148Apps thought of the levels as "massive playgrounds".
 Ryan Hewson of Gamezebo praised the game's visual representation for not having "distracting textures" or "throbbing animated backgrounds".
 GameSpot writer Chris Watters singled out the game's minimalist graphics for creating a unique atmosphere that belied its concept of blocks floating in space.
 Slide to Play praised its chiptune soundtrack as perfectly fitting the game's minimalist aesthetics.
 Kotaku's reviewer agreed that the soundtrack matched the game, and called it the best soundtrack of any iPhone game.
 He further described the music as pensive, soothing, energetic, and mysterious.
-Pocket Gamer writer Spanner Spencer gave considerable mention to the music stating, "[it] oozes class and positively pulsates with style."
+Pocket Gamer writer Spanner Spencer gave considerable mention to the music stating that "it oozes class and positively pulsates with style".

 Regarding Edge's control scheme, Slide to Play noted that some control schemes worked better in certain circumstances than others and criticized the inability to switch control schemes mid-game.
 Kotaku found some levels impossible to complete with the tilt or touch options, but the D-pad controls were too easy for those who could not handle the former, albeit necessary for the aforementioned impossible levels.
 Chris Watters made note that the game had a vague clumsiness to it no matter the chosen control scheme due to the cube's rolling momentum.
 Zachary Miller, in particular, criticized the game's ability to hold onto moving blocks by balancing the cube's edge against it and also found the minimap unhelpful at times.

 The Edge Extended expansion's iOS release received "universal acclaim", according to video game aggregator Metacritic.
 TouchArcade writer Troy Woodfield gave the game a perfect score.
 Harry Slater of Pocket Gamer gave the expansion the same Gold Award rating as the previous title.
-Slide to Play described the levels as "cleverly built", however found the dark environments difficult to see in when played in bright sunlight.
+Slide to Play described the levels as "cleverly built", but found the dark environments difficult to see in when played in bright sunlight.